ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Raw Garlic / Garlic Powder (non-enteric)

 Cooking and gastric acid destroy most allicin before absorption.
-Raw garlic provides variable active-compound delivery depending on crushing method and transit time.
-Research benefits observed in population studies likely reflect dietary patterns rather than supplemental dosing precision.
+Raw garlic provides variable active-compound delivery depending on crushing method and transit time, so the delivered dose cannot be reliably standardized.

 Garlic Oil (steam-distilled / macerated)

-Steam-distilled garlic oils contain diallyl sulfides rather than SAC or allicin.
-These compounds lack the controlled-trial evidence base that AGE carries.
-Macerated garlic oil retains some allicin but with the same instability limitations as non-enteric powder.
+Steam-distilled garlic oils contain diallyl sulfides rather than SAC or allicin, and are not standardized to a measurable blood biomarker.
+Macerated garlic oil retains some allicin but with the same instability and non-measurability limitations as non-enteric powder.

 Frequently Asked Questions

-- SAC is the water-soluble, stable organosulfur compound that forms during the multi-month aging process used to produce aged garlic extract.
-Unlike allicin — which is volatile, unstable, and largely undetectable in blood after oral ingestion — SAC can be measured in plasma, making it a reliable compliance and dose marker in clinical trials.
-A double-blind RCT in 23 patients used SAC blood levels as a compliance marker while observing a significantly lower rate of coronary calcification progression in the AGE group compared with placebo (PMID 15475033).
+SAC is the water-soluble, stable organosulfur compound that forms during the multi-month aging process used to produce aged garlic extract.
+Unlike allicin — which is volatile, unstable, and largely undetectable in blood after oral ingestion — SAC can be measured in plasma, making it a reliable compliance and dose marker.
+A double-blind trial in 23 participants used SAC blood levels as a compliance/bioavailability marker — direct evidence that the AGE form delivers a measurable, standardizable compound (PMID 15475033).

-- It may be, with caveats.
+It helps, with caveats.
 Enteric coating preserves alliinase — the enzyme that converts alliin to allicin — by protecting it from stomach acid.
-However, allicin itself is unstable and largely unmeasurable in blood, making it difficult to confirm how much actually reaches circulation.
-A meta-analysis of 19 garlic RCTs covering 999 participants found significant effects on triglycerides, total cholesterol, LDL, and diastolic blood pressure across garlic forms (PMID 37481521), but the evidence base is more heterogeneous than for AGE, and standardization is less reliable.
+However, allicin itself is unstable and largely unmeasurable in blood, making it difficult to confirm how much actually reaches circulation, so the delivered dose is harder to standardize than AGE's SAC-based standardization.

 Full ingredient spotlight with citations